shivanshdave/2020-432/calendar.md

 # Revised Course Calendar for 432 in Spring 2020

 - All classes will now be delivered remotely, through the [Zoom platform](https://case.edu/utech/help/knowledge-base/zoom/zoom-information).
+    - Follow the link sent to your email on 2020-03-17 to register for the 432 Class Meetings with Dr. Love for the rest of the semester.
+The email's subject line is "Invitation to Register for Zoom CLASS MEETINGS for 432 with Professor Love (IMPORTANT)".
 - **ART** refers to David Spiegelhalter's *The Art of Statistics*.
 - Plans for the remainder of the course are [in this Google Doc](http://bit.ly/432-next-steps).
 - To contact the TAs (and Dr. Love) at any time, email `431-help` at `case dot edu`.